ABOUT THE LAWSABOUT THE LAWS

 The Future

-The IFAB will carry on its work with its advisory panels and its extensive consultation efforts, with a continued focus on player welfare, feedback from the ‘concussion substitute’ trial and making the game fairer and more attractive to take part in and watch.
+The IFAB will carry on its work with its advisory panels and its extensive consultation efforts, with a continued focus on player welfare, improving participant behaviour and making the game fairer and more attractive to take part in and watch.

 It is also important to maintain the ‘universality’ of the Laws so that young players can watch matches on television and then go out and try to recreate what they have seen.